ImpedanCEI/BIHC/docs/physicsguide.md

 Where, $s$ is the location from the interaction point at which the power loss is being computed, $Z^0_z$ and $Z^1_z$ are the longitudinal impedances of order 0 and 1, $\Delta y_1(s)$ and $\Delta y_2(s)$ are the offsets from the geometrical center of respectively Beam 1 and Beam 2, $\tau_s = 2s/c$, with $c$ the speed of light, is the relative time delay of arrival at $s$ of the two beams.

+## About `bihc` python package
+This beam induced heating computation tool, the `bihc` python package, was fundamentaly built on the work performed by F. Giordano during his PhD at CERN.
+For detailed information about beam spectrum and bunch shapes we encourage the reader to refer to his PhD thesis [^5].

 [^1]: B. Salvant et al., “Beam induced heating”, 2012, [Online].
 Available: https://cds.cern.ch/record/1975499

 [^2]: Palumbo, L., et al. "Wake Fields and Impedance".
 2003.
 DOI.org (Datacite), https://doi.org/10.48550/ARXIV.PHYSICS/0309023.